Chapter 17 – Lifeforce

 "Syr," the arbok supplied.
 "I'm Syr."

 Ntairow nodded in acknowledgment.
 "Syr was one of your father's friends," she told Zerzekai.
 Her gaze then shifted back to Syr. "…I would like to thank you for that," she said to him.
 "For being there for him when and where you could.
-I could tell during our time together that you genuinely did care about him and wanted him to be well."
+I could tell during our time together that you genuinely cared about him and wanted him to be well."

 Syr lowered his head, averting his gaze slightly as he felt tears beginning to sting his eyes.
 "Yeah," he said solemnly.
 "Yeah, I did."
 And… and I still do, he added silently, and he meant it.
-He didn't know for certain what lay beyond life, if anything… but he hoped that somewhere, in some way, Esaax and everyone else whom he'd ever cared for and lost were happy and well, with all their troubles left behind forever.
+He didn't know for certain what lay beyond life, if anything… but he hoped that somewhere, in some way, Esaax and everyone else he'd ever cared for and lost were happy and well, with all their troubles left behind forever.